supplycart/interview-case-study/HowToRun.md

 It will run on localhost:3000

 ## LINK
-You can also see it on the web:\n https://shopping-cart-supplycart.herokuapp.com/
+You can also see it on the web:\
+https://shopping-cart-supplycart.herokuapp.com/

 ## NOTES